jddivoky/yayabot/README.md

 ## Basic use
 yayabot isn't really a general purpose bot, it really just responds to certain triggers with memes, images, and gifs.
 - To see said triggers, type `.help`.
+- Also, yayabot does **not** support slash commands right now, I removed them due to too many issues.
 - The prefix for yayabot is `.` (a period/full stop).
 Sorry for any conflicts this may cause.
 I had lots of problems with custom prefixes.
 ##### If you have any suggestions for unpopular prefixes that are still easy to type, let me know.
 ## Support/Suggestions